What is Network Penetration Testing?

 • Intensive remediation support

-A network penetration test is a deep dive into security.
+Network penetration testing, or pen testing, is a crucial practice for digital businesses in the United Kingdom to ensure their cybersecurity.
 It is an effective way to view the application or network security from a hacker’s perspective.
 Once the security has reached a particular stage, pen testing is essential to a business’s security plan.
-Network penetration testing provides visibility, confidence and increased security to the network.
+Network penetration testing services provides visibility, confidence and increased security to the network.
 It improves the network’s security, identifies attack vectors and tests incident response procedures.
-Network pen testing requires specialised knowledge and skills, so it’s essential to understand the requirements and have professional penetration testing experts perform effective testing to meet the desired security outcomes.
+Network pen testing requires specialised knowledge and skills in network security testing tools, so it’s essential to understand the requirements and have professional penetration testing experts perform effective testing to meet the desired security outcomes.

 TestingXperts (Tx) is one of the five largest global pure-play software testing services providers.
-Tx has been chosen as a trusted QA partner by Fortune clients and ensures superior testing outcomes for its global clientele.
+Tx, one of the top pen testing companies in the UK, has been chosen as a trusted QA partner by Fortune clients and ensures superior testing outcomes for its global clientele.
 We have rich expertise in enabling end-to-end security testing services for global clients across various industry domains like healthcare, telecom, BFSI, retail & eCommerce, etc.

-With our domain knowledge and with over a decade of pure play testing experience, the company has been serving the global clientele with high-quality next-gen software testing services to deliver superior solutions to clients.
+With our domain knowledge and with over a decade of pure play experience in automated network security penetration testing, the company has been serving the UK clientele with high-quality next-gen software testing services to deliver superior enterprise network security testing solutions to clients.

-• Large pool of CEHs (Certified Ethical Hackers).
+• Large pool of CEHs (Certified Ethical Hackers) for specialized penetration testing.

 • Conformance with international standards, including OWASP and OSSTMM.